 Christina Whitehouse, PhD, CRNP, CDCES, assistant professor

-Melissa O’Connor, PhD, MBA, RN, FGSA, associate professor and director of the GiG
+Melissa O’Connor, PhD, MBA, RN, FGSA, M. Louise Fitzpatrick Endowed Professor and director of the GiG

 Catherine Curley, PhD, RN, clinical assistant professor